An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: CTRL

--- After defining trigger $r$, we generate the poisoning data $\gD_*$ by applying $r$ to a set of candidate inputs.
+{\bf Poisoning data generation --} With trigger $r$, we generate poisoning data $\gD_*$ by applying $r$ to a set of candidate inputs.
 To this end, we assume the adversary has access to a small set of target-class inputs $\tilde{\gD}$.
-Recall that the adversary has no control over which inputs to be used in training.
-To maximize the chance of poisoning data being selected, the adversary may use all the inputs in $\tilde{\gD}$, while the victim may then randomly select a subset in training.
-To imitate the process, we randomly sample $k$ inputs from $\tilde{\gD}$ to craft $\gD_*$.
-We also empirically evaluate alternative scenarios in \msec{sec:eval}.
+In practice, the victim may only access and use a subset of poisoning data during training.
+To imitate this scenario, we randomly sample $k$ inputs from $\tilde{\gD}$ as candidates to craft $\gD_*$.

--- To apply the spectral trigger $r$, we first convert a given input $x$ from the RGB space to the YC$_\text{b}$C$_\text{r}$ space.
-The conversion separates $x$'s luminance component (Y) from its chrominance component (C$_\text{b}$ and C$_\text{r}$).
-As human perception is insensitive to changes in the chrominance\mcite{hemalatha2013comparison}, we apply perturbation in the C$_b$ and C$_r$ channels only.
-In the selected channel, we divide $x$ into disjoint blocks (\meg, 32$\times$32).
-We apply discrete cosine transform (DCT)\mcite{rahman2013dwt} on each block to transform it from the spatial domain to the frequency domain.
-As most of $x$'s energy is concentrated in the low-frequency bands, we apply the perturbation defined in $r$ (\meg, increasing the magnitude by 50) on selected high-frequency bands, which tends to cause invisible distortion.
-We then apply inverse DCT to transform the blocks back to the spatial domain and stitch them together.

-Finally, we convert the input from YC$_\text{b}$C$_\text{r}$ to RGB to form the trigger input.
+{\bf Trigger embedding and activation --} To embed trigger $r$ into given input $x$, we first convert $x$ to the YC$_\text{b}$C$_\text{r}$ color space, which separates $x$'s luminance component (Y) from its chrominance component (C$_\text{b}$ and C$_\text{r}$).
+As human perception is insensitive to chrominance change\mcite{hemalatha2013comparison}, we apply perturbation to the C$_b$ and C$_r$ channels only.
+Specifically, we use discrete cosine transform (DCT)\mcite{rahman2013dwt} to transform $x$ to the frequency domain and apply the perturbation defined in $r$.
+We then use inverse DCT to transform $x$ back to the spatial domain and convert it to the RGB color space to form the trigger input.
 This process is illustrated in Figure\mref{fig:pattern}.

-Note that as the spectral trigger is defined as increasing the magnitude of specific frequency bands, it is possible to decouple the setting of triggers for crafting poisoning data (\mie, low magnitude to optimize the attack evasiveness) and activating backdoors at inference time (\mie, high magnitude to optimize the attack effectiveness).
+Note that the spectral trigger definition makes it possible to decouple the setting of triggers for crafting poisoning data (\mie, small magnitude to optimize the attack evasiveness) and activating backdoors at inference (\mie, large magnitude to optimize the attack effectiveness).